-Optimality Gap: We compute the ratio of $T{GLJD}$ to the lower bound $D = T{ILJD}$ generated by applying Lemma 3.
+Optimality Gap: For a set of experiments with uniform traffic demands, we compute the ratio of T{GLJD} to the lower bound $D = T{ILJD}$ generated by applying Lemma 3.
 This ratio tracks the performance of GLJD to the optimal solution.
-The result is shown in Figure 5.
+The result is shown in Fig. 8.
 Note that in all the cases, the heuristic is within 10% of the optimal solution.